niklasrogmann/MacroRulesAutoreflector/README.md

 });
 ```
 this cannot deal with generics

-TODO: remove syn/parse as it now works without it
-OR make it capable of reading generics
+TODO: remove syn/parse as it now works without it, OR make it capable of reading generics